semantics2psycho/Semantic-Toolbox/README.md

-# Semantic distance to psychology toolbox (dis2psy)
+# psychology to Semantic distance toolbox (psy2sem)

 This repository includes a set of python scripts for semantic distance(similarity) calculation with large corpora.
 The target audience is the calculation of semantic distance between _words, word pairs_, and _texts_ in _psychological experiments_.